 - Employee ID - Enter the applicant's Empl ID if one was found in HRS or Legacy systems.

 IMPORTANT PLEASE NOTE:

 - The Verify Employee ID functionality can be used to search HRS for a potential existing Employee ID.
 However, this ONLY searches HRS.
-Also follow the steps at HR - Search for Existing Person in HRS to search HRS and Legacy systems to avoid creating an additional Employee ID for a former employee.
+Also follow the steps at Searching for Existing Person in HRS to search HRS and Legacy systems to avoid creating an additional Employee ID for a former employee.

 - The Send Offer Letter to HR check box can be used to send the Job Offer letter (contract letter, appointment letter) to the person completing the hire.
 This will ONLY work if a letter was uploaded in the Prepare Job Offer component for the applicant being hired.

 6. Click the Save & Submit Request to HR button.
 Once this button is selected, a message displays that the hire request was successfully submitted.